rakeshnexturn/NexTurn_DevOps/README.md

     6.How to set user in jenkins

 ## _Docker_
-    1.what do you mean by CI/CD ?
+    1.what is docker?
     2.what is dockerfile?
     3.what is docker-compose?
     4.what is docker network ?
     5.how to create a container from docker images?
     6.What is container?
-    7. What are container logs
+    7.What are container logs?
+    8.What is the use of docker swarm ?
+    9.What do you mean by container and containerization?